ArtosSystems/docs-legacy/source/index.html.md

 status  | string  | <!--- erm -->

 ## Retrieve Ticket List
-Now that you have created an event with tickets you can now retrieve a list of tickets associated with an event and see the status of each ticket
+Retrieve a list of tickets associated with an event and see the status of each ticket

-Using our Aventus RESTful API, you can fetch a list of tickets for an event you created from your language of choice.
-In this guide, we'll explore how you can use the Aventus API to:
-- Fetch a list of tickets

-First, take note of the method, and sample request.
-In this example guide you'll be retrieving a list of ticket for an event you recently created.

 ### Method: `GET`